pingcap/tiflow/CONTRIBUTING.md

 Developing TiDB-CDC requires:

 * [Go 1.13+](http://golang.org/doc/code.html)
-* An internet connection to download the dependencies
+* An internet connection to download the dependencies.

 Simply run `make` to build the program.